rodyager/RWTS-PDFwriter/README.md

 As this project is released under GNU GPL License Version 2, you are welcome to make modifications and improvement and incorporate it in your own software, provided you also release your software under the same licensing system.
 Read the [License](https://raw.githubusercontent.com/rodyager/RWTS-PDFwriter/master/License) for full details.

 ## History and acknowlegements
-RWTS PDFwriter is closely based on [Lisanet PDFWriter](http://sourceforge.net/projects/pdfwriterformac) by Simone Karin Lehmann.
+RWTS PDFwriter was originally based on [Lisanet PDFWriter](http://sourceforge.net/projects/pdfwriterformac) by Simone Karin Lehmann.
 Lisanet PDFwriter was, in turn, based on [CUPS-PDF](http://www.cups-pdf.de).